In this guide, we will learn how to build a mobile app with Medusa JS.

 import 'package:dio/dio.dart'; import '../config/env.dart'; class ProductService { final Dio _dio = Dio(BaseOptions( baseUrl: AppEnv.baseUrl, headers: {'x-publishable-api-key': AppEnv.publishableApiKey}, )); Future<List<dynamic>> fetchProducts() async { final response = await _dio.get('/store/products'); return response.data['products']; } } |

-Step 5: Build Product Listing Page
+Step 5: Create the Product Listing Screen

 The product listing screen displays data fetched from Medusa’s Store API.